ethamCS/TravelSite/reports/checklist.md

 * Do all components use a consistent model for shared memory structure?
 * Are all props being passed?
 * Are all imports and hooks being used?
+* Are all return values used appropriately?
+* Is the export keyword applied only where necessary?
+* Have all print/console.log statements been removed?

 ### Storage faults
 * If a linked structure is modified, have all links been correctly diagnosed?